-The national survey under this TA was conducted in both top-down and bottom-up approaches.
-The overall survey approach is presented in Figure 2.
+The national survey under this TA was conducted with two approaches to develop a top-down database and bottom-up database.
+The survey approach is presented in Figure 2.

 Figure 2: National data survey approach

 The data collection and survey were conducted after the Inception workshop on 11 May 2023.
 During the period of May to September 2023, the data collection including the market survey and questionnaire was conducted in parallel with the data processing while the stakeholder consultations were done from July to August 2023.